nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Key Methods:
 - **`execute(ArrayList<String> args)`**: Handles sorting logic based on the first argument provided.
 The valid sort options include:
-   - `"alphabet"`: Sorts internships by role alphabetically.
+   - `"role"`: Sorts internships by role alphabetically.
    - `"duration"`: Sorts internships by duration (start and end dates).
    - `"deadline"`: Sorts internships by deadline.
    - `"skills"`: Sorts internships by the first skill in the skills list alphabetically.